paigematheson14/MARCH_refgenome_blowflies/README.md

 download the blobtoolkit-api and blobtoolkit-viewer from https://github.com/genomehubs/blobtoolkit/releases.
 Put them in your working directory.
 Make them executable (```chmod +x blobtoolkit-api blobtoolkit-viewer```).
 Use nesi's ondemand virtual desktop.
 In the virtual desktop, open a terminal and cd to the working directory (with the api and viewer and data needed; `cd /nesi/nobackup/uow03920/05_blowfly_assembly_march/22_blob`).
 Then add the api to your path: `export=$PATH:$(pwd)`.
 Then create the viewer `blobtools host --port 8081 --api-port 9001 --hostname localhost /01_hilli`.
 Then open the link it sends you in the browser within virtual envivronment.

+download the taxonomy table to use to filter out contaminants!!!

+# filtration of scaffolded genome assembly using meeran's custom script!

+This script removes contaminants and filters out contigs that are less than 1000bp in length (script provided at https://github.com/meeranhussain/Genome_assembly_AND_annotation).